fatibaba/DEMO-INTER-AutomatedTool/README.md

     - Provide one target class information (IRI, Label, and Definition) when prompted

   - The tool will extract class definitions, perform the matching, and display the results in a table.

+**Note:** Running **Step 3 (Definition Matching)** in Google Colab requires a significant amount of computing resources (such as GPU/TPU and high memory).
+If you are using the free version of Colab, you might encounter performance limitations.
+For optimal performance, a paid Google Colab account (e.g., Colab Pro) is recommended.

 ### **2️⃣ Running in Jupyter Notebook (Locally)**